-Individual therapy begins with an initial intake appointment at the Counseling Center, when recommendations for treatment in the counseling center or referrals will be made.
+Individual therapy begins with an initial intake appointment at Counseling and Psychological Services, when recommendations for treatment in the counseling center or referrals will be made.
 If it is determined that your needs are best served by individual treatment, you will be assigned to a clinician who may or may not be the same person you saw for your initial intake appointment.

 In most instances, you and your clinician will meet on a weekly or bi-weekly basis.
 Your clinician will work with you to resolve the issues that brought you to therapy.
 You will be given an opportunity to develop a greater understanding of yourself, your current life situation, and develop insights and skills to help you in the future.

 Sometimes a UCR student has an issue that involves their relationship with a spouse or partner.
 In these situations, you and your partner will be seen in a joint therapy session.
 As with individual therapy, there is a limit of up to 8 sessions during the academic year.
-Your clinician will work with you to determine if the Counseling Center can meet your needs with couples therapy, or whether you would be better served by a referral to off-campus resources.
+Your clinician will work with you to determine if Counseling and Psychological Services can meet your needs with couples therapy, or whether you would be better served by a referral to off-campus resources.

 Did You Know?

 Counseling and Psychological Services does not provide academic advising.
 For academic

 A Counselor On Duty is available at Counseling and Psychological Services weekdays,

 All students who pay UCR registration fees are eligible for free Counseling and Psychological

 Counseling and Psychological Services serves as a national test center for the LSAT